Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 3. Select Fixed Interval () in the Select Component Type list when the Select Component Dialog box opens.

-4. Click OK to close the Select Component Dialog box.
+4. Click OK to confirm your selection and to close the Select Component Dialog box.

-The Anslysis Workbench's Spatial Analysis tool enables you to create calculations and conditions that depend on locations in 3D space which are, in turn, provided by user-definable volume grids.
-You need to create two (2) grids: a Cartographic grid and a Constrained grid.
-The reference grid will be used to create a 3D volume of space encompassing the Area Target object's sphere between 10 to 700 kilometers in altitude.
+Use the Spatial Analysis tool create two Volume grids: a Cartographic Reference grid and a Constrained grid.
+The Reference grid will be used to create a 3D volume of space encompassing the Area Target object's sphere between 10 to 700 kilometers in altitude.
+First, you must create your Reference grid.

 1. Select the Spatial Analysis tab at the top of the Analysis Workbench.